ArdaTheCreativeOGC/ArdaTheCreativeOGC/README.md

 - 🌱 I’m currently learning **Html,CSS,JavaScript,C++,C#,SQL,Python**

-- 👨‍💻 All of my projects are available at <a href="ardautkutukenmez.me" target="blank"> my site </a>
+- 👨‍💻 All of my projects are available at <a href="https://www.ardautkutukenmez.me" target="blank"> my site </a>

 - 💬 Ask me about **What ever do you want**